 I don’t get sea sick, which pleases me immensely, but I’ve travelled with plenty of people who do and I’m sensitive to how horrible an experience it must be.
 I’m also pretty well tuned into those boat journeys that make people sick versus those that don’t and, I’m happy to report that not a single person suffered from sea sickness.

 That said, take your own precautions just in case because it’s always best to be prepared.

 Make sure your have enough space on your memory card or phone for the journey

-I’m going to let the pictures do the talking – what follows is just a glimpse of some of the views you’re going to get on the boat from Bagan to Mandalay.
+I’m going to let the pictures do the talking – what follows is just a glimpse of some of the views you’re going to get along the way.

 There will be bridges.

 Expect to see plenty of boats from fishing boats to tug boats.